Wyze Reduced Suction Performance

 How to Fix / Troubleshooting

-Safety first: Turn off the robot and remove it from the dock before cleaning internal passages.
+Safety first: Turn off the robot and remove it from the charging dock before cleaning internal passages.

-- Empty dustbin: Remove and empty the dustbin after every cleaning cycle.
-Rinse the bin with water only if the manual allows, and dry completely before reinstalling.
+• Empty dustbin: Remove and empty the dustbin after every cleaning cycle.
+Rinse the bin with water only if the manual allows, and dry it completely before reinstalling.

-- Clean or replace filter: Tap the filter gently to remove dust outdoors.
-Replace the filter every 1–3 months depending on use and environment.
+• Clean or replace filter: Gently tap the filter outdoors to remove dust.
+Replace the filter every 1–3 months, depending on usage and environment.

-- Check suction inlet: Inspect the opening between the brush chamber and dustbin for clogs.
-Use a small brush or compressed air to clear it.
+• Check suction inlet: Inspect the opening between the brush chamber and dustbin for clogs.
+Use a small brush or compressed air to clear them.

-- Inspect main brush: Remove hair and debris from the brush and end caps.
-Replace the brush if bristles are worn flat or deformed.
+• Inspect main brush: Remove hair and debris from the brush and its end caps.
+Replace the brush if its bristles are worn flat or deformed.

-- Test suction: With the robot running, feel for airflow at the exhaust.
-If airflow remains very weak after cleaning, the vacuum fan may be partially blocked or failing and may need professional service.
+• Test suction: With the robot running, feel for airflow at the exhaust port.
+If airflow remains very weak after cleaning, the vacuum fan may be partially blocked or failing and may require professional service.

 Advertisements